Brandon Todd (politician): Career

 Todd joined the Democratic Party in October 2007 after voting in five elections as a member of the Republican Party.

 In 2012, Todd managed Bowser's campaign for reelection as Ward 4 Councilmember.
 He served as Bowser's director of constituent services.
 In the same year, Todd was elected as a delegate to the Democratic National Convention representing Wards 3, 4, 5, and 7.

 In March 2013, Todd coordinated a construction job fair for workers skilled in mechanical, electrical, plumbing, concrete, rough carpentry, masonry, roofing, and waterproofing in Fort Totten Square.

 On June 5, 2013, Todd was elected chair of the Ward 4 Democrats.
 He launched a new web site and Twitter account for the organization.
 In 2014, he was Finance Director for Bowser's mayoral campaign.

 Electoral history

-2014 special election
+2015 special election

-On December 4, 2014, Todd announced his candidacy for councilmember for Ward 4 after the position was vacated when Bowser was elected mayor.
+On December 4, 2014, Todd announced his candidacy for councilmember for Ward 4 after the position was vacated when Bowser was elected mayor in the April special election.
 Within three days of his announcement, Todd had raised $50,000.
 In the final campaign finance filing before the election, Todd had three times the financial reserves of his nearest rival.
 Todd accepted donations from LLCs owned by companies, which allowed companies to donate additional money to the campaign.

 Todd advertised his close relationship with the mayor, saying he was the only candidate in the field who would be able to pick up the phone and discuss the ward's needs directly with her.
 At a debate, it was reported that Todd searched on Google when asked to name a historical figure whose leadership he admired.
 His campaign had no comment on the action.
 Todd won with 42% of the vote.